-It was during an attempt to escape the frigid outdoors that I ducked inside the House of the Black Madonna and was surprised to discover the Museum of Czech Cubism, as well as the Grand Cafe Orient.
+It was during an attempt to escape the frigid outdoors that I ducked inside the House of the Black Madonna and was surprised to discover the Museum of Czech Cubism and the Grand Cafe Orient.
 I ended up staying as I could think of no better way to spend an afternoon than to soak up some Czech culture and have a warm coffee.

 Museum of Czech Cubism

-The building first served as a department store, then bank offices and even office space.
+The building first served as a department store, bank offices, and office space.
 After the fall of Communism, it was turned into the Center for Czech Art and Culture.
-The museum opened in 2003 and now features Cubist work created by Czech artists including furniture, paintings, ceramics and glassware.
+The museum opened in 2003 and now features Cubist work created by Czech artists including furniture, paintings, ceramics, and glassware.